Inverse cascade anomalies in fourth-order Leith models: Chasing the -cycles

 \subsection{The $\infty_*$- cycle in the general case: observations and conjectures.}

-{To reveal general properties of the self-similar solutions of the second kind for both generic and non-generic fourth-order systems, we find the $\infty_*$- cycles a one-parametric family of systems which includes the 3D GW and the 3D NLS as special cases.
-Namely, we vary parameter $\alpha$ from $0.50$ to $2.25$ keeping the other parameters fixed at the same values as in the 3D GW and the 3D NLS.
-By generic, we understand systems for which the isolated fixed point $P_+$ exists, namely $0.5 \le \alpha < 2$.
-The case of the 3D NLS is characterised by the minimal value of $\alpha$ for which $P_+$ is non-existent, with $P_+$ there moving to infinity.

-Our findings are summarised in Fig.\ref{fig:LimitCycle_final}.
-Panel (a) shows the plots of $x_H(\alpha)$, $x_*(\alpha)$ and the energy equipartition exponent $x_E(\alpha)=2-d/\alpha$, as well as the position of exponent $x_Q=2/3$ of the stationary inverse cascade KZ spectrum.
-Note that $x_H(2) = x_E(2)$ and $x_E(2.25) = x_Q$.
-Panels (b) and (c) show 2D projections on which the $\infty_*$- cycles obtained by our numerical continuation studies are overlaid with the orbits obtained by the DNS of the respective fourth-order showing the evolving spectra arising finite-support initial data.
+\corr To reveal general properties of the self-similar solutions of the second kind for both generic and non-generic fourth-order systems, we now compute the continuation curve varying parameter $\alpha$ from $0.50$ to $2.25$ and $x$ from $0.5$ to $2.25$, hereby directly tracking the $\infty_*$- cycles.
+In practice, this co-dimension 2 continuation is initialized from the $\infty_*$- cycles at $\alpha=1$.
+Our findings are summarised in Fig.~\ref{fig:LimitCycle_final}.
+Panel (a) shows the behavior of the exponents $x_H$ and $x_*$ as a function of $\alpha$, comparing it to the energy equipartition exponent $x_E(\alpha)=2-d/\alpha$, as well as the KZ of exponent $x_Q=2/3$ for the stationary inverse cascade KZ spectrum.
+Note that the the Hopf point and the energy equipartition coincide at $\alpha=2$, \emph{e.g} $x_H = x_E$; At $\alpha=2.25$, three exponents coincide, namely $x_E = x_Q=x_*$.
+Panels (b) and (c) show 2D projections on which the $\infty_*$- cycles are overlaid with the orbits obtained by numerical simulations of the respective fourth-order differential equation showing the evolving spectra arising for finite-support initial data.
+Agreement between the profiles is excellent, and this confirms that the value of $x_*$ determined by numerical continuation is indeed the one relevant for the second-kind self-similarity. \rroc

-Based on the information presented in Fig.\ref{fig:LimitCycle_final}, we propose the following conjectures: \begin{itemize} \item[(i)] $x_*$ exists and is unique for all $r>1/3$; \item[(ii)] $x_*$ is bounded: $\min(x_H,x_E=1-r)<x_* <x_Q= 2/3 $; \item[(iii)] $x_* \to x_Q = 2/3$ as $r\to 1/3$.
+Based on the information presented in~Fig.\ref{fig:LimitCycle_final}, we propose the following conjectures: \begin{itemize} \item[(i)] $x_*$ exists and is unique for all $r>1/3$; \item[(ii)] $x_*$ is bounded: $\min(x_H,x_E=1-r)<x_* <x_Q= 2/3 $; \item[(iii)] $x_* \to x_Q = 2/3$ as $r\to 1/3$.
 In this limit, the energy equipartition exponent $x_E$ coincides with the one of inverse cascade KZ, $x_Q$.
 This should correspond to the finite-time blow-up becoming infinite, {\em i.e.} $t_* \to \infty$; \item[(iv)] The $\infty_*$-cycles represent stable self-similar solutions of the second kind which are attractors for the spectra evolving out of finite-support initial data of arbitrary shape. \end{itemize}